electrode-io/electrode-native/README.md

 **Dev info**
 As of now, because we have no versions released yet (we're working on `v1`, I have created/published to a branch a `v0`.
 Indeed, to properly test initial platform install / version switch / etc ... we need to have at least one version published.
 We will maintain it needed during dev of `v1`.
 Once `v1` is published, then we will get rid of this testing env `v0`.

+**React Native miniapp/component developer info**
+For the developers of a react native miniapp using the platform, the best approach is to maintain one branch per platform version in their repository.
+This way, if we consider that the current in dev version of the miniapp is targetting `v4` of the platform but a live version is already running on `v3` for some users, then if developers need to make a bug fix to the live version using `v3`, they can easily switch to the `platform-v3` branch of their app, then switch the platform version to `v3` using `ern plaform use 3`, make their fix, test it and then publish OTA through `ern miniapp publish ota` command.

 #### Understanding platform installation & version switching

 A user installing the platform for a first time, will have to first install the `ern` binary.